 Land – Once this moisture-laden wind hits land, the speed intensity is reduced, and the air is forced up further, causing it to freeze and eventually drop as snow.

-Great Lake Areas With Greatest Impact for Lake Effect Snow
+14 Great Lake Areas With Greatest Chance for Lake Effect Snow

 Climate Change and Lake Effect Snow

-- Straw Bale Gardening in Michigan’s Thumb – With a large lot next to our cottage consisting mostly of sand and a little acidic oak leaf loam, the opportunity to put in a really successful garden was remote.
+Straw Bale Gardening in Michigan’s Thumb – With a large lot next to our cottage consisting mostly of sand and a little acidic oak leaf loam, the opportunity to put in a really successful garden was remote.
 So Melissa decided to experiment.
+The results were surprising.

-- Michigan has definite opinions on Climate Change – It turns out Michigan residents have a strong viewpoint on climate change.
+Michigan has definite opinions on Climate Change – It turns out Michigan residents have a strong viewpoint on climate change.
 Michigan has even stronger expectations of what to do about it.
 Needless to say, most residents think that there is both a public (government) and a private (business) responsibility to address this important issue.